mitrandatastat/bestofnyc/README.md

 ### Technical Writeup

-Please refer to the approprite portion of the portfolio section to read the [detailed project write up](https://portfolio.mshah.info/best-schools-of-nyc/).
+Please refer to the approprite portion of the portfolio section to read the [**Detailed Project Writeup**](https://portfolio.mshah.info/best-schools-of-nyc/).

 ### Code Explanation